 Our depollution of vehicles ensures that no harmful chemicals or toxins contaminate the water supply or food chain.
 You can rest assured that the vehicles are disposed of correctly, without harming the environment.
 This is a cause that we are incredibly committed to, and through ensuring there is no environmental impact when it comes to vehicle depollution, we can help make some of our processes more environmentally friendly.

 Our methods are thorough and effective.
 We ensure all of a vehicle’s salvageable parts are recycled or reused, making our service far more environmentally friendly than many of our competitors.
-For reliable vehicle recycling, make Morecambe Metals your first port of call.
+For reliable vehicle recycling and if you want to scrap your car, make Morecambe Metals your first port of call.